 Lately, I’ve been comparing the process of grieving to the process of learning.
 In my own process of writing this article, I have found myself returning to deep feelings of grief.
 You see, my sister died six weeks ago.
 She had been fighting cancer for a few years, and as valiantly as she struggled, this was a battle she wasn’t able to win.
 For some reason, I feel deeper in my grief than in the days after she died.
 I don’t understand why.
 I feel there are ways our culture expects us to grieve, and I try to check myself against that expectation, trying to live up to some idea of “normal” grieving.
 My mind wants to understand it all, but mostly my heart asks for less judgment.
 It doesn’t matter.
 All that matters is that I allow myself to grieve.
 There is nothing wrong with me.
 There is some voice inside that wants me to trust the process, as painful and as confusing as it is, to give it space, to nurture and love it as it comes out, and let it go.
 I can’t help but make the connection to the trust our children need from us in their innate desire to learn.

 ***Need help figuring out your out-of-the-box child?
-I offer free 20-minute consultations by phone for first-timers.
-Email me and we’ll set up a time to talk.
+Teresa offers free 20-minute consultations by phone for first-timers.
+Email her, or fill out the form, below to schedule your time to talk.
 She’d love to hear from you.
 TeresaCurrivan@gmail.com ***

 Want to learn more about differently wired children?
 Click here for the Amazon link to purchase the book.
 You can also ask your local librarian or bookstore to offer it!

 This is part of a blog hop over at Hoagies Gifted Education Page on the topic of homeschooling gifted children.
 Click here or on the graphic to see other articles by Hoagies Bloggers on the topic. https://www.hoagiesgifted.org/blog_hop_homeschooling.htm